ArctosDB/documentation-wiki/_documentation/loans.markdown

+## Projects

-**Projects:** A loan is almost always made in support of one or more [projects](project.html), and it is in project descriptions that the scientific justification for the loan should be described.
+ A loan is almost always made in support of one or more [projects](project.html), and it is in project descriptions that the scientific justification for the loan should be described.

+## Data loans

-**Data loans** document data usage, and are generally used when a project downloads data from Arctos without examining specimens.
+ document data usage, and are generally used when a project downloads data from Arctos without examining specimens.
 Data loans form a special relationship between a loan and a cataloged item, rather than a loan and a specimen part.
 Data loans are not meant as a